 by Scott Adams

-Each year on Thanksgiving Day and continuing through Christmas Day, our Brazilian Christmas songs are sprinkled into every hour on our streaming station, with non-stop Brazilian Christmas Saturdays.
+Each year beginning in mid-November and continuing through Christmas Day, our Brazilian Christmas songs are sprinkled into every hour on our streaming station, with non-stop Brazilian Christmas Saturdays.

 Unwrap ‘A Brazilian Christmas’ One Song At A Time